CySA+: Comparable certifications (SSCP, GSEC) [updated 2021]

 SSCP consists of 125 multiple-choice questions with four choices each and uses a computer-based format.
 Participants will have three hours to complete the SSCP examination.

-GSEC has 180 multiple-choice and advanced questions.
-Participants will have 300 minutes to complete. it with a minimum passing score of 74%.
+GSEC has up to 180 multiple-choice and advanced questions.
+Participants will have up to 300 minutes to complete.

 Note: GIAC exams are open-book format, but not open-internet or open-computer.
-It’s also important to know that there is no specific training required for the GIAC Security Essentials certification, but a professional with technical mastery and practical experience, might supplement their knowledge with relevant courses from a training partner.
+It’s also important to know that no specific training is required for the GIAC Security Essentials certification.
+Still, professionals with technical mastery and practical experience might supplement their knowledge with relevant courses from a training partner.

 Which security certification(s) should I get?

-One possible security certification progression career path: GSEC ￫ SSCP ￫ CySA+.
+One possible security certification progression career path is GSEC ￫ SSCP ￫ CySA+.
 Generally, GSEC is suitable for gaining knowledge, as the exam is focused on understanding key security concepts; on the other hand, the SSCP is a certification for the individual who must have some hands-on experience.
-That leaves the CySA+ credential, which goes beyond theory and tests more practical cyberskills and is fit for those in a mid-level role as a cybersecurity threat hunter or analyst.
+That leaves the CySA+ credential, which goes beyond theory and tests more practical cyber-related skills and fits those in a mid-level role as a cybersecurity threat hunter or analyst.